Ximen Mining (CVE:XIM) Stock Price Up 18.5% – Still a Buy?

 Ximen Mining Corp.
-(CVE:XIM – Get Free Report) rose 18.5% during mid-day trading on Saturday .
+(CVE:XIM – Get Free Report) shares traded up 18.5% during trading on Saturday .
 The company traded as high as C$0.17 and last traded at C$0.16.
-Approximately 167,900 shares changed hands during trading, an increase of 320% from the average daily volume of 40,012 shares.
+167,900 shares traded hands during trading, an increase of 320% from the average session volume of 40,012 shares.
 The stock had previously closed at C$0.14.

 Ximen Mining Stock Up 18.5 %